How to Get Docket Marketing Agent Approved: A CFO-Ready ROI Model + Spreadsheet

-You've seen what an AI sales agent can do.
+You've seen what an Docket Marketing Agent can do.
 You've watched it qualify leads at 11pm, book meetings your SDR would have missed, and hand reps context-rich handoffs that make first calls actually productive.
 You're sold.

 Now you have to sell finance.